 Aren’t these watercolor polka dot napkins pretty?
 And really so simple if you use my super special secret method.
 I love the blurry watercolor dots and that gold trim is the perfect finishing touch.
 Follow along below for the details.

-- White cloth napkins (I use ones from World Market $10 for 6 of them)
+- White cloth napkins (I use ones from World Market $10 for 6 of them, but here is an Amazon option)

 - Multi Surface Acrylic craft paint (I used hot pink, turquoise, navy, green apple, and peach colors)